-The Youth Fund was established to benefit youth projects within Charlevoix County with direction from the Youth Advisory Council (YAC).
+The Youth Fund was established to benefit youth projects within Charlevoix County with direction from the Youth Advisory Committee (YAC).
 The YAC is made up of area teens who represent other young people when considering grant requests from local nonprofit organizations, schools, and municipalities.
 The experience for these youth grant-makers is a positive one, and one that the Community Foundation is proud to offer in Charlevoix County.

 Photo: Young people at Camp Daggett kayak on Walloon Lake.